dynamiczero99/CITM_2_Dev_Platformer/README.md

 - Camera debugger
 - Optimization: Things out of the screen aren't rendered
 - Optimization: Multithreaded pathfinding
-- Optimization: TimedUpdate() considers different times for each object so that all of them aren't done at the same time
+- Optimization: Each object has a different updateCycle which is used to avoid that all objects' TimedUpdate() are called at the same time.
 - Controller support

 ## Debug functionality: